13 Sola Del Sol

 Eva looked at Theotello, not surprised by his willingness to hold back information.
 “Go on, Theo.
 You are among friends.”

-Theo hesitated, then asked, “I saw small, capped mushrooms and a drinking flask.
+Theo hesitated, then said, “I saw small, capped mushrooms and a drinking flask.
 The container held a distinctive mark on the label of a goat’s head.”

 “It’s not a goat, just a bad depiction of a bull,” Sola corrected him.